 - Computer Skills for the Workplace

-This course is designed to provide the fundamental computer competencies you need to survive and prosper in today's fast-changing workplace.
-You will learn how to implement the powers of modern office software to work faster and more efficiently.
-We'll focus on the practical application of the software most common to the workplace.
-When you finish this course, you will have learned why employers consider technological literacy so critical to the success of any organization.
-Offered in partnership with ed2go.
+Discover the fundamental computer competencies you need to survive and prosper in today's fast-changing workplace and learn the basics of Windows 10 and Office 2016.
+Implement the powers of modern office software to work faster and more efficiently while focusing on practical application for software most common to the workplace.
+Once finished this course, you will have learned why employers consider technological literacy so critical to the success of any organization.

 - Overview: The Workplace Technology Solution: Find out why computer skills are so important in the workplace, and get familiar with your computer's desktop, program controls, and file organization system.